LaunchCodeEducation/java-web-development/src/chapters/introduction-and-setup/java-terminal.rst

 We'll discuss the syntax of this program soon, but you can likely trust your gut that this program has an expected output of "Hello, World".

+.. admonition:: Warning

+   Whenever using the terminal in this course, use Git Bash as opposed to cmd.exe.

 To test this hypothesis, open a terminal window and navigate to the parent directory of your new file.
 In a separate window, navigate to the ``bin`` folder in the Java Development Kit to get the file path (the image below shows you how to get there from the C: Drive).
 Copy the file path.